TSnake41/raylib-lua/README.md

         ./raylua_e core_basic_window.lua

-Using `require` in embedded mode works as expected but `dofile` and `loadfile` may not work as expected as these functions load from a external file rather than from `package` loaders.
+Using `require` in embedded mode works as expected but `dofile` and `loadfile` may not work as expected as these functions load from an external file rather than from `package` loaders.

 ### Building / Updating raylib / Contribution